 Term derived from "docs", as in "documents".
 The practice of discovering private, possibly sensitive, personal information about an adversary and then (without permission) revealing it to the world via Internet social media.
 The person being doxxed may then suffer various consequences, ranging from mere embarrassment up to financial and even physical harm.
 (See also “OSINT” below.)

 An activity or task conducted by one interest group or government, yet made to appear as though it were sponsored by another interest group or government.
 The name was derived from a tactic of naval warfare during the 18th and 19th centuries.
-A warship intending to launch an an attack on another vessel would first maneuver for position while flying a deceptive flag ostensibly showing affiliation with a nation friendly or neutral to the target vessel, but then — just prior to opening fire — the attacking ship would hoist a new flag displaying its real national allegiance.
+A warship intending to launch an an attack on another vessel would first maneuver for position while flying a deceptive flag that made it appear to be a “friend” of the target vessel, but then — just prior to opening fire — the attacking ship would hoist a new flag displaying its real national allegiance.

 (A related political term: